-Here at Family Line Video, we help families preserve life stories, family history and memories by capturing them in Family Documentaries – Family History Videos, Video Biographies, Anniversary Videos and Video Slideshows.
+Here at Family Line Video, we capture life stories, family history and memories in Family Documentaries – Life Story Videos, Family History Videos, Anniversary Videos and Video Tributes.

-These captivating, modern-day memoirs weave filmed interviews with family photos, documents, maps and other memorabilia to bring stories and history to life for younger generations to know and cherish.
+These modern-day memoirs weave filmed and edited interviews with a parent or grandparent, together with family photos, documents, maps and other memorabilia to bring stories to life for younger generations to know and cherish.

 Family Line Video, LLC